Cytomegalovirus (CMV) retinitis is a viral infection of the retina of the eye resulting in inflammation.

 CMV infection can be diagnosed with blood or urine tests that look for substances specific to the infection.
 A tissue biopsy can detect the viral infection and presence of CMV virus particles, but this is rarely done.

 Even with treatment, the disease can worsen to blindness.
-This progression may be because the virus becomes resistant to the antiviral drugs so that the drugs are no longer effective, or because the person's immune system has deteriorated further.
+This progression may happen because the virus becomes resistant to the antiviral drugs so the drugs are no longer effective, or because the person's immune system has deteriorated further.

 CMV retinitis may also lead to retinal detachment, in which the retina detaches from the back of the eye, causing blindness.